pancochea/DSTechT/README.md

 |- charts
 |   |- manifests -> Extra manifests to apply post-installation.
 If a file exists with the same name as the installation, it is executed.
 |   |- values -> Configuration values for Helm.
 If a file exists with the same name as the installation, it is included in the Helm command.
 |   |- charts -> Helm charts to install.
-These are small and are directly installed as part of the airgapped installation.
+These are small and are directly installed as part of the air gapped installation.
 |   +- src -> Source code for `haystack-rag`
 |
 +- scripts